 It is quite common for new companies with innovative products and services to displace older, legacy businesses.
 However, there remain numerous companies that have been able to adapt with the times.
 An important consideration when analyzing any investment opportunity, regardless of whether it is a newer company or has existed for a long time, is to evaluate how established the firm is in the marketplace, and what its growth prospects are within their industry.

 Additionally, keep in mind that a founder-run filter—or any thematic filter—can create biases (e.g., sector or style) that can have portfolio risk implications.
 If you are thinking about adding new investment opportunities, it is always prudent to evaluate how it will impact your entire portfolio.

-Of course, simply because a company is run by its founder does not mean its management is superior relative to other professional leaders, or that the company will outperform its non-founder-run peers.
+Of course, simply because a company is run by its founder does not necessarily mean its management is superior relative to other professional leaders, or that the company will outperform its non-founder-run peers.
 As always, it's prudent to consider seeking out strong companies with earnings growth potential that are trading at attractive prices.